 The Gangaramaya Temple is one of the most popular and iconic temples located in Colombo.
-The Gangaramaya temple's architecture features a heterogeneous mix of Sri Lankan, Thai, Indian, and Chinese styles.
-Located on the banks of the famous Beira Lake in Colombo 2, the Gangaramaya consists of the main temple, a museum, a library and vocational training centers.
+Gangaramaya temple's architecture features a heterogeneous mix of Sri Lankan, Thai, Indian, and Chinese styles.
+Located on the banks of the famous Beira Lake, the Gangaramaya Temple Colombo consists of the main temple, a museum, a library and vocational training centers.

 Designed in the seventies by the prominent architect Geoffrey Bawa, the minimalist Seema Malaka Temple overlooking the scenic Beira Lake is the perfect spot for a meditative retreat or to just relax away from the noise and crowds of Colombo.